 - Demonstrate both fluency and competence with Standard English in writing and editing personal work.

-Upon completion of the Mosaic sequence, students will be able to:
+Upon completion of the Intellectual Heritage sequence, students will be able to:

 - Read in its entirety an unfamiliar and problematic written text (theoretically, historically, or culturally challenging);

 - Recognize abstractions, large ideas, and implications associated with difficult written texts;

 - Make connections across disciplines, history and cultural boundaries;